ZubairL/netlogoSimulation/README.md

 ## Adjustable Values
 By default, the adjustable values will default to their historical values.
 The adjustable values in our model are distance-to-shoot and British-TroopColumns. distance-to-shoot is the range that colonists can shoot at.
 British-TroopColumns is the number of columns used in the British line formation.

-## Questions
-If you have any questions about our model, please let us know.
-Thank you.